aws-solutions/workload-discovery-on-aws/source/sdk/js/README.md

 const dbInstanceIds = await getResourceIds({resourceTypes: ['AWS::RDS::DBInstance']});

-// Operations createed with sendQuery that have no arguments must be provided with an empty parameters object const allIds = await getResourceIds({});
+// Operations created with sendQuery that have no arguments must be provided with an empty parameters object const allIds = await getResourceIds({});
 ```